Buying an annuity: How to shop around

 Buying an annuity is a decision that is difficult to reverse and therefore you should take your time with any decision that you make.

-You should therefore consider taking advice from an independent financial adviser to make sure that you select the right annuity for your circumstances.
-Often independent financial advisers will be able to obtain the same rate for you after paying for their advice as you would get if you buy the annuity direct from a provider, and the latter option gives you no consumer protection.
+You should therefore consider taking advice from a regulated financial adviser to make sure that you select the right annuity for your circumstances.
+Often regulated financial advisers will be able to obtain the same rate for you after paying for their advice as you would get if you buy the annuity direct from a provider, and the latter option gives you no consumer protection.

 Once you have received an annuity quotation that looks right for you, the annuity provider will usually guarantee the annuity rate for anything up to 14 days and sometimes longer, to allow you to complete the annuity purchase.
 If you’re buying an annuity with a different pension provider, you will have two sets of forms to complete, one set for your current provider and another set for your new provider so, you will need to factor this extra time into the process.